philip-brohan/AWS-Textract/docs/install.rst

 I was most confused by the limitations imposed by the different AWS regions: If you run `aws textract` in the wrong region, it won't work.
 If you run textract in one region, but specify a S3 document in a different region, it won't work.

-The `getting started documentation <https://docs.aws.amazon.com/textract/latest/dg/setting-up.html>`_ contains a lot of instructions about IAM users and groups which didn't make much sense for scientific work from individual accounts.
-Fortunately, it still works if you don't bother with IAM users.